Gere Kavanaugh: Move to Los Angeles and Independent Practice

-Kavanaugh worked as a stylist for General Motors primarily designing exhibitions to showcase automobiles, but also displays, created model kitchens, and interiors.
-She was part of the first group of women designers at GM, dubbed the "Damsels of Design" by design director Harley Earl.
-Her design team at GM was noted to have created the set for the 1958 Feminine automotive show.
-Using net-like material to create three cages filled with live canaries, who sang when the lights were on, she also created a centerpiece in the middle which resembled a dress.
-Colored cellophane beneathe the cages floors enhanced the dream-like atmosphere with reflections of rainbows on the floor.
-Completing the set were chiffon panels and white hyacinths.
-Kavanaugh advocated the use diversity and the importance of form's relationship to function(Smith, Constance A. Damsels In Design.
-Schiffer PA Feb 2018).
 In 1960, she left GM for a position in the Detroit offices of architect Victor Gruen, known as the father of the shopping mall.
 There, she designed interiors of retail stores and shopping centers across the country.
 The firm later moved to Los Angeles where she became friends with Frank Gehry.
 She later shared studio space with Gehry, Don Chadwick, and Deborah Sussman where she founded Gere Kavanaugh/Designs (GK/D) in 1964.